 Pillows are used to support muscles in the neck and spine, and the right pillow aids in optimal nocturnal regeneration of these muscles.
 With the wrong pillow, tension in the back and neck as well as headaches become more likely.
 Owning the perfect pillow will help you sleep more soundly and make you feel better in the morning.

 No pillow is perfect for everyone.
 The quality of the feathers, down and fabric are important factors in a premium pillow, but they don’t tell the whole story.
 The way you sleep is a central factor in determining which pillow is ideal for you.
 We offer pillows tailored to every sleeping position.
 Continue reading to learn more about how your sleeping style relates to your perfect pillow.

-Explore our full range of luxury down pillows or if you have unique needs or just want something truly special, read below about how our complete custom pillow service can create a pillow to your exact specifications in terms of size and composition.
+Explore our full range of luxury down pillows, or if you have unique needs or just want something truly special, read below about how our complete custom pillow service can create a pillow to your exact specifications of size and composition.

 Choose Your Pillow Size

 Just like duvets, luxurious down pillows come in different sizes.
 The three main sizes are Standard, King (or Super King) and Square.
-The Dickenbergh and Falkenreck workshops also take orders for custom designs, creating incredibly comfortable pillows in whatever size and shape specifications for your desire.
+The Dickenbergh and Falkenreck workshops also take orders for custom designs, creating incredibly comfortable pillows in whatever size and shape specifications you desire.